azadbolour/boardgame/BACKLOG.md

 # Board Game Application Backlog

-## The Release

-### Prepare Release

-- Convert to gradle. util and benchmark converted. java-client, and boardgame-benchmark should be easy: gradle init.

-- Refer to API documentation from the index.html of the project site.

-- publish util and benchmark jars - should not be snapshot - include manifest

-- Create release branch.

-- Update README files to just refer to the docker files for getting started.
-  All the getting started steps are encoded in the dockerfiles.

 ## System Improvements

 - Animate the machine's placement of tiles to the board so it is clear what